watir/watirbook/installation-xp.md

             from (irb):2:in `require'
             from (irb):2

 Ruby complains with `no such file to load`.
-It want so tell you that it does not know nothing about Watir.
+It means that Ruby does not know anything about that Watir thing.
 It happens a lot, so I wanted to let you know how to fix it.
-Simply, type `require "rubygems"` and then `require "watir"`.
+Simply, type `require "rubygems"` first and then `require "watir"`.

     irb(main):003:0> require "rubygems"
     => true